Quacktillius/Text-based-Adventure/README.md

 * Has 3 lives, i.e can take damage thrice without having to restart

 ##### Enemies
-Enemies will randomly appear at the top of the screen and move downwards.
-There will be distinct classes of enemies and each class will add some nuances to the core gameplay loop.
+Enemy ships will randomly appear at the top of the screen and move downwards.
 Some enemies will have armor, and will be harder to gun down.

 ##### Power Ups (tentative list)